dbarajassolano/cardmaker/README.md

 ## Vocabulary queries

 For vocabulary entry queries, corresponding recognition and recall cards are created.
-The kanji form is furiganized using the [JmdictFurigana project](https://github.com/Doublevil/JmdictFurigana)'s furigana information, but with a caveat: N5 kanji are *not* furiganized (You're supposed to be memorizing those!)
+Furigana is obtained from the [JmdictFurigana project](https://github.com/Doublevil/JmdictFurigana).
+For recognition cards, you can tap on the kanji form to show the furigana (inspired by [this repo](https://github.com/coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki)).

 ### Example